top of page

 Chapter 1: Living Life in the Pacific Northwest

-It’s been almost two months since we left our 13 years of residency in Arizona (seven years in Chandler and six years in Scottsdale) for a cooler climate in the Pacific Northwest—specifically, Oregon.
+It's been almost two months since we left our 13-year residency in Arizona (seven years in Chandler and six years in Scottsdale) for a cooler climate in the Pacific Northwest—specifically, Oregon.
 Many people wonder why we would move out of the Valley of the Sun to the rainy, gray skies of the Northwest.
-If the British and Scots can tolerate their rainy seasons, then so can I!
-The truth is, that everyone has personal preferences, so it’s best not to judge.
-What one person loves, another might not.
 For us, the rain in Portland is rarely a deluge; it's often just a light mist that comes and goes, which is surprisingly tolerable.
-Living in Arizona has been an incredible journey.
+Funny to say, we love the smell of rain.
+Gray and gloomy skies don't affect us as long as we're not facing long, stretching hot and heat; we're just done with that.
+However, living in Arizona has been an incredible journey.
 I learned a great deal about American culture, work, and life.
 However, the time has come for us to move on.
 I've always dreamed of living in a four-season climate.
-We love the spectacular nature and diversity that Oregon (the Beaver State) has to offer.
+We love the spectacular nature and diversity that Oregon has to offer.

 We considered several potential cities for our next move, such as Denver, Nashville, and Seattle, but none of them felt right.
 I am a city girl at heart, having been born and raised in a big city—Bangkok, Thailand.
 Living in a city will always be my first choice.
 However, as I grew older, I found that I love the feel of city life but prefer being in a more secluded area.
 Confusing, right?
 I’ve always been fond of living in a peaceful area while still being close enough to downtown to enjoy a date night and shopping.
 When we discovered the Southwest Hills of Portland, we fell in love immediately.
 And let me tell you, the food scene in Portland is truly unbeatable!